-Often, those trying to address this issue can be met with surprising obstacles that work to complicate and deter progress.
+Often, those trying to address chronic stomach issues can be met with surprising obstacles that work to complicate and deter progress.

 Because of this, I’ve found that there is great need to articulate and systematize the various considerations I suggest keeping in mind while undertaking this task.

-Because even though navigating these waters can be complex, the step of normalizing your stomach function remains perhaps the single most foundational piece to good gut health and immune health.
+Because even though navigating these waters can be complex, the step of normalizing your stomach function remains one of the most foundational pieces to good gut health and immune health.

-Hence, the ‘SAFE’ method to fixing your stomach function was born.
+Hence, the ‘B-SAFE’ method to fixing your stomach function was born.

-“What is the ‘SAFE’ method for fixing stomach function?”
+“What is the ‘B-SAFE’ method for fixing stomach function?”

-‘SAFE’ is an aptly named acronym for our unique 4-step approach that I suggest you follow – in order – to safely and efficiently fix your stomach function.
+‘B-SAFE’ is an acronym for our unique 5-step approach that I suggest you follow – in order – to safely and efficiently fix your stomach function.
 It entails the following: